Disclaimer: The illustrative map shown on this page should not be interpreted as a legal representation of jurisdictional boundaries.

 Which maritime spatial plans exist?

-On 8 August 2016, the MSP Directive was transposed into the French legislation through the entry into force of Art.
-123 of Law n° 2016-1087 for the “reconquest of biodiversity, nature and landscapes”.
-The article modifies the French Environmental Code through the introduction of the notion of maritime spatial planning defined as “the process by which the State defines and organises human activities at sea with an ecological, economic and social perspective.
-It does not apply to activities related to defence or national security” (article L219-5-1).
+On 8 August 2016, the MSP Directive was transposed into French legislation through the entry into force of article 123 of law n° 2016-1087 for the 2nd “reconquest of biodiversity, nature and landscapes”.
+The article modifies the French Environmental code through the introduction of the notion of maritime spatial planning defined as “the process by which the State defines and organises human activities at sea in an ecological, economic and social perspective.
+It does not apply to activities related to defense or national security”.